 Bringing Natural Burial to the Seacoast

-Lotus and Lavender Burial is a Seacoast-based nonprofit working to create a natural (or green) burial cemetery to serve coastal New Hampshire and Southern Maine.
+Lotus and Lavender Burial is a Seacoast-based nonprofit working to create a natural burial (also called green burial) cemetery in the Seacoast.
 We think that we’re in the home stretch of receiving approval from the IRS to operate financially as a 501(c)(3) nonprofit, a process that can take a year or more!
 As we move closer to our nonprofit approval, we’re starting to look in earnest for the land for the cemetery - see below for more details.

 Announcements!